What is the Self-Support Medical Care System? | Comprehensive Guide on Eligibility, 10% Copayment Mechanism, and Application Process

 Reference:

-The out-of-pocket expense for Medical Aid for Self-Support is generally 10%, but for low-income households and individuals with disabilities classified as "severe and continuous," a monthly cap is set to prevent an increase in out-of-pocket medical expenses.
+The out-of-pocket expense for Supportive Medical Care is generally 10%, but for households with low income or individuals eligible as "severe and continuous" cases, a monthly cap is set to prevent an increase in out-of-pocket medical expenses.

 The categories for the monthly cap are as follows: